With Rhizal, group threads can message one another using hashtags.

 It is currently in alpha and is available by invitation only.

-To follow our work or see if you're eligible for an invitation, please send a Signal message to @rhizal.71
+To follow our work or see if you're eligible for an invitation, please send a Signal message to @rhizal.71 or fill out this form:

 Rhizal makes it easy for community organizers to build a chatbot for WhatsApp and/or Signal.